 Yet for all its potential greatness, in a major miss for this day and age, the Touch 10 UI sadly does not support emoji :).

-Superior Large Conference Room Experiences in 2017
+Superior Large Conference Room Experiences

 Looking ahead, Cisco’s CE8.3 software offers further enhancements primarily focused on the In-Room Controls front, with a native interface to support external HDMI video switches to bring more types of media onto endpoint displays from the easy-to-use and familiar Cisco Touch 10 control device.
 This will support more large conference room, boardroom and special event room use cases that feature many cameras or input sources.